fdac25/news/README.md

  - Work on team project: Please make sure you document your work via issues/artifacts in your team repo

 # Class on Oct 9: no remote participation
- - Introduced MP2 Task 2
+ - Introduce MP2 Task 2
  - Complete MP2 Task 1

 # Class on Oct 2: no remote participation